Quick Notes Alkylation of Benzene

 - Halogenoalkanes are reacted with a halogen carrier to produce an R group with a positive charge, which can act as the required electrophile.

-- The reaction requires warm conditions and HCl is formed as a product.
+- The reaction needs warm conditions and HCl is formed as a product.

 Full Notes Alkylation of Benzene